DaveVoorhis/Wrapd/README.md

 #### SQL Queries are Easy ####

-Predefine SQL queries like this, which tests the queries and automatically generates the database access layer, i.e., the Java code to use the queries:
+Predefine SQL queries like this, which tests the queries and automatically generates the database access layer:
 ```java
 public class MyQueryDefinitions extends QueryDefiner {
       ...